nubenetes/awesome-kubernetes/docs/databases.md

 - [Postgres.app](https://postgresapp.com/) The easiest way to get started with PostgreSQL on the Mac
 - [devopscube.com: How to Deploy PostgreSQL Statefulset in Kubernetes With High Availability](https://devopscube.com/deploy-postgresql-statefulset/)
 - [blog.crunchydata.com: Quickly Document Your Postgres Database Using psql Meta-Commands](https://blog.crunchydata.com/blog/d-meta)
+- **Why Postgres?**
+    - Its fully open source, so control over destiny
+    - Features are comparable to Oracle, so minimizes mental friction of the move

 ## Percona MySQL
 - [Percona.com: Percona Kubernetes Operator for Percona XtraDB Cluster](https://www.percona.com/doc/kubernetes-operator-for-pxc/index.html)